danielguerra69/alpine-sshdX/Readme.md

 # About this container

-This an alpine sshd container made for X forwarding.
+This is an alpine sshd container made for X forwarding.
 Start a local X-server.
-On mac you can use XQuartz.
+On a mac you can use XQuartz.
 Ssh into the container and run your favorite alpine x-app (e.g. firefox) and see it on your local machine.